HabanaAI/Model-References/PyTorch/examples/multi_tenants/README.md

 ### multi_tenants_resnet_pt.sh

-Running `multi_tenants_resnet_pt.sh` script without setting any arguements invokes 2 ResNet50 jobs in parallel, each using 4 Gaudis.
+Running `multi_tenants_resnet_pt.sh` script without setting any arguments invokes 2 ResNet50 jobs in parallel, each using 4 Gaudis.
 User can also provide two sets of module IDs as the script arguments, i.e., `multi_tenants_resnet_pt.sh "0,1" "2,3"`, invokes 2 jobs in parallel, each using 2 Gaudis.
 Using the command `hl-smi -Q index,module_id -f csv` will produce a .csv file which will show the corresponding to the AIP number mapped to module_id.
 This can be used to find which module IDs are available for parallel training.
-The HABANA_VISIBLE_MODULES environment variable and model python script arguments need to be explicitly specified as different values for both jobs.
+The `HABANA_VISIBLE_MODULES` environment variable and model python script arguments need to be explicitly specified as different values for both jobs.

-#### HABANA_VISIBLE_MODULES
+#### `HABANA_VISIBLE_MODULES`

 `HABANA_VISIBLE_MODULES` is an environment variable for the list of module IDs, composed by a sequence of single digit integers.
 The same integer should not be used by multiple jobs running in parallel:
 For jobs with 4 Gaudis, it is recommended to set this to "0,1,2,3" or "4,5,6,7".